figuren-theater/juliaraab.de/themes/twentytwentyfour-oma-juliaraab-de/readme.txt

 == Copyright ==

-jr24 WordPress Theme, (C) 2024
-jr24 is distributed under the terms of the GNU GPL.
+twentytwentyfour-oma-juliaraab-de WordPress Theme, (C) 2024 twentytwentyfour-oma-juliaraab-de is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by